Supporto iBreviary

 Happiness of family life rooted in God

-“May the Lord bless you from Zion” refers to the Church (Arnobius).
+“May the Lord bless you from Zion,” that is, from the Church (Arnobius).

 O blessed are those who fear the Lord *